jrremlinger/LC_ToxicOmega_Tools/README.md

 * Add: Will create a waypoint at your current position.
 * Clear: Will delete all waypoints.
 * Door: Will create a waypoint inside the factory at the main entrance.

+Example: "wp add" will create a waypoint at your current location.
 </details>

 ---